-1. Routine, recurring, and usual work for the cleaning, preservation, or protection of any publicly owned or publicly operated facility for its intended purposes.

-2. Minor repainting.

-3. Resurfacing of streets and highways at less than one inch.

-4. Landscape maintenance, including mowing, watering, trimming, pruning, planting, replacement of plants, and servicing of irrigation and sprinkler systems.

-5. Work performed to keep, operate, and maintain publicly owned water, power, or waste disposal systems including, but not limited to, dams, reservoirs, power plants, and electrical transmission lines of 230,000 volts and higher.
+- 1. Routine, recurring, and usual work for the cleaning, preservation, or protection of any publicly owned or publicly operated facility for its intended purposes. - 2.
+Minor repainting. - 3.
+Resurfacing of streets and highways at less than one inch. - 4.
+Landscape maintenance, including mowing, watering, trimming, pruning, planting, replacement of plants, and servicing of irrigation and sprinkler systems. - 5.
+Work performed to keep, operate, and maintain publicly owned water, power, or waste disposal systems including, but not limited to, dams, reservoirs, power plants, and electrical transmission lines of 230,000 volts and higher.

 "Professional" or "special services" shall mean any work performed by an attorney, doctor, architect, engineer, land surveyor, construction manager, appraiser, expert, accounting firm, consultant or those services which require special performance criteria, specific experience, training, personal judgment, quality of work or factors other than simply obtaining the service at the lowest cost to the City.
-Professional and special services are not subject to the informal, formal or competitive bidding requirements of this chapter and may be procured through negotiated contract or requests for proposal process.
+Professional and special services are not subject to the informal, formal or competitive bidding requirements of this chapter and may be procured through negotiated contract or requests for proposal process, except that all architectural, landscape architectural, environmental, engineering, land surveying, and construction project management services pursuant to a fair, competitive selection process which prohibits governmental agency employees from participating in the selection process when they have a financial or business relationship with any private entity seeking the contract, and the procedure shall require compliance with all laws regarding political contributions, conflicts of interest or unlawful activities.